-- 1. RTC Care Coordinators, OCOK Care Management Director, OCOK Clinical Director and OCOK Placement Manager will meet at least once a month to review the children who meet initial placement criteria to identify and prioritize potential PHBC placements. - 2.
-Emergency PHBC placements will be referred by the OCOK Placement Manager and staffed with the OCOK Care Management Director and OCOK Clinical Director. - 3.
+- Therapeutic Services Coordinators, OCOK Director of Care Management, OCOK Director of Therapeutic Services and Intake representative will meet at least once a month to review the children who meet initial placement criteria to identify and prioritize potential PHBC placements. - 2.
+Emergency PHBC placements will be referred by the OCOK Intake and staffed with the OCOK Care Management Director and OCOK Director of Therapeutic Services. - 3.
 CPA Providers will notify the PHBC mailbox once a new home is licensed.
 A PHBC Status Report will be sent each Friday to the PHBC mailbox.
-This will be reviewed by the OCOK Care Management Director or designee each week. - 4.
-A PHBC Matching Staffing will be coordinated by the OCOK Executive Assistant with the CPA(s) and OCOK.
-The OCOK Care Coordinator will gather information for the child to be shared at the staffing and determine who else should be invited to the staffing that is involved in the child's case. - 5.
-Potential matches will be presented to the COO or their designee for placement approval within two (2) business days of the staffing. - 6.
-Once placement is approved, the OCOK Clinical Director will notify the OCOK Placement Manager and the CPA of approval.
-The OCOK Placement Manager will coordinate the placement with intake staff per the Operations Manual for the general intake process. - 7.
-A Pre-placement Staffing will then be scheduled by the OCOK Care Coordinator with the Treatment Team, including OCOK Intake staff to coordinate pre-placement visits and other placement details. - 8.
+This will be reviewed by the OCOK Director of Therapeutic Services or designee each week. - 4.
+A PHBC Matching Staffing will be coordinated by the OCOK Therapeutic Services Coordinator with the CPA(s) and OCOK.
+The OCOK Therapeutic Services Coordinator will gather information for the child to be shared at the staffing and determine who else should be invited to the staffing that is involved in the child's case.

+- 5. Once placement is approved, the OCOK Therapeutic Services Director will notify the Intake Department and the CPA of approval.
+The Intake Department will coordinate the placement per the Operations Manual for the general intake process. - 6.
+A Pre-placement Staffing will then be scheduled by the OCOK Therapeutic Services Coordinator with the Treatment Team, including OCOK Intake staff to coordinate pre-placement visits and other placement details. - 7.
 The CPA's will still be required to enter their families in CareMatch upon verification and update their preferences.